Most Common Types of Antibiotics and Their Uses

 Cephalosporins

-Cephalosporins are prescribed to treat skin infections, meningitis, cellulitis, abscesses, and bacteria resistant to other antibiotics.
-Some cephalosporins are highly effective against severe bacterial infections like Septicemia.
+Cephalosporins are an alternative for those allergic to penicillin, preventing bacteria from forming strong cell walls.
+They treat skin infections, meningitis, cellulitis, abscesses, and antibiotic-resistant bacteria.
+Some are highly effective for severe diseases like septicemia.

 Some common Cephalosporins include: